tiberiuiancu/ML-on-Knative-Characterization/README.md

-# Experiment code and analysis notebooks for my BSc. thesis
+# Experiment code and analysis notebooks for serverless ML experiments on Knative

 ### Repository structure